Regression Testing Strategy: 5 Common Problems & Solutions

 - Using quality intelligence tools or ask the production team what they focused on or updated in the last version.
 They will assist you in parts of the code where regressions are most likely to occur.

 Often companies cannot explicitly identify their regression testing targets or the metrics that support them.
-Regression testing is conducted by testers, although it is unknown how well it is achieved or what effect it has on the software’s stability and consistency.
+Regression test is conducted by testers, although it is unknown how well it is achieved or what effect it has on the software’s stability and consistency.

 Improve Visibility By: